xari/writing/twin_peaks/twin_peaks.md

     ## 1 Season 1 <dbl [8]>
     ## 2 Season 2 <dbl [22]>

-The dataframe above contains a column for `season`, and one for `ratings`.
+The data-frame above contains a column for `season`, and one for `ratings`.
 There are only two rows, but each rating is a vector of multiple ratings; the first containing 8, and the second 22.
 Together these represent all 30 episodes, and we can view the whole set easily